 Caches may also be marked as read-only, so that data cached there can be used by new jobs, but no new data will be written there.
-This feature is available from ARC version 6.7.
 Note that read-only caches are not cleaned by A-REX.

 Exposing the Cache